-She graduated cum laude from the Benjamin N. Cardozo School of Law, where she served as Associate Notes Editor of the Cardozo Public Law, Policy & Ethics Journal.
+Gabrielle graduated cum laude from the Benjamin N. Cardozo School of Law, where she served as Associate Notes Editor of the Cardozo Public Law, Policy & Ethics Journal.
 During law school, Gabrielle also served as a judicial intern for the Honorable Joseph A. Greenaway, Jr. of the United States Court of Appeals for the Third Circuit and the Honorable Michelle Weston of the New York State Supreme Court, Kings County.

-Gabrielle received her undergraduate degree from Princeton University.
+She received her undergraduate degree from Princeton University.

 Memberships & Associations

 - New York State Bar Association

 - Entertainment, Arts and Sports Law Section (EASL) - Art Law Committee